Iceland Adventure and Discovery

 Welcome to Iceland!
 You’ll arrive first thing in the morning, but the sun will already be up–in the summer, the days are about 20 hours long!
 For our first day in Iceland, we’ll explore the capital city of Reykjavik.
 There’s street art everywhere, beautiful parks, and unique shops where local artisans sell their handmade wares.
 We’ll take a walking tour with very entertaining locals, enjoy traditional and modern cuisine at a hip food market, and shop for souvenirs in the neat stores.
 You’ll even get to ride the elevator to the top of Hallgrimskirkja Church for a fantastic view of the whole city.

 Iceland’s natural beauty can be found everywhere along the southern coast.
 We’ll begin in Thingvellir National Park, home to Gullfoss Waterfall and many other natural landmarks.
-Gaze in awe at the Strokkur Geyser, then go for a soak in the hot springs!
-You’ll also have the option of snorkeling in the Silfra fissure, where the Eurasian and North American tectonic plates are separating by approximately two centimeters each year, and where you can see for about 300 feet, due to the water being some of the clearest in the world.
-From there, we’ll move on along the coast to Landmannalaugar, the Rainbow Mountains, and spend a day hiking at the base of Iceland’s most active volcano, Hekla.
-Next we’ll continue on towards the beautiful black sand beaches, the cliffs home to massive colonies of puffins, and Seljalandsfoss and Skogafoss Waterfalls.
-We’ll also hike a glacial ice cave, take a boat tour of a lagoon filled with floating icebergs, and experience the majestic fjords and lava fields.
+Gaze in awe at the Strokkur Geyser, which erupts every 10 minutes like clockwork, then go for a soak in the nearby hot springs!
+You’ll also have the option of snorkeling in the Silfra fissure, where the Eurasian and North American tectonic plates are separating by approximately two centimeters each year, and where you can see for about 300 feet down, due to the water being some of the clearest in the world.
+From there, we’ll move on along the coast to the beautiful black sand beaches, the cliffs home to massive colonies of puffins, and Seljalandsfoss and Skógafoss Waterfalls.

 DAYS 7 – 8: MYVATN

 From Myvatn, it’s on to Iceland’s other major city, Akureyri.
 Well, “major” is a relative term…It only has around 20,000 inhabitants!
 On the way, we’ll stop at Godafoss, also known as the “Waterfall of the Gods.”
-We’ll learn all about traditional Icelandic life here as we visit the turf homes (houses built into the ground), and check out the impressive Akureyri Church!
+We’ll learn all about traditional Icelandic life here as we visit the turf homes (houses built into the ground), and check out the impressive Akureyri Church.
+Of course, no trip to Akureyri would be complete without a visit to its most famous ice cream parlor!